New Mexico Elk Hunting

 Hunters can apply singly or in groups, with up to four applicants allowed per group submission.
 With group applications, either everyone draws a license or no one does.

-The draw deadline for this year is March 18th.
-The results will be posted on the New Mexico Game and Fish website on April 29th.
-New this past year, the total license fee is due at the time the application is placed.
+The draw deadline for this year will be about March 18th.
+The results will be posted on the New Mexico Game and Fish website near the end of April.
+The total license fee is due at the time the application is placed.
 License fees are $565 for standard hunts and $790 for quality and high-demand hunts plus a big game license that is $65.

 Top Notch Outfitters offers draw hunts in several different areas: the southern Sacramento Mountains, unit 34 and unit 36 in the Northern Sacramento mountains and unit 37 in the Capitan mountains.
 All of the units that Top Notch operates in are quality units and fits into our “quality over quantity” motto.
 Again, draw hunts are less expensive and are equal-opportunity.
 When a hunter enters the draw under an outfitter, it only increases the chances that the draw will be successful.

 New Mexico Elk Hunting in the Sacramento Mountains, Unit 34 and 36